amalgam8/amalgam8.github.io/overview.md

 ![high-level architecture](https://github.com/amalgam8/amalgam8.github.io/blob/master/images/architecture.jpg)

-At the heart of Amalgam8, are two mutli-tenanted services:
+At the heart of Amalgam8, are two multi-tenanted services:

 1. **Registry** - A high performance service registry that provides a centralized view of all the microservices in an application, regardless of where they are actually running.